eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

 2. Create a square subscriber:

-   - Start eProsima Shapes Demo.
+   - Start ROS 2 Shapes Demo.
 (We will refer to this instance as Instance2)
    - Click on Subscribe.
    - Select SQUARE option for Shape.
    - Select ``AUTOMATIC`` for liveliness kind.